tapetenkleister/F-E_Projekt_Montage/README.md

   https://de.ids-imaging.com/files/downloads/ids-software-suite/readme/readme-ids-software-suite-linux-4.96.1_EN.html

-3. Scroll to Section "Using the TAR archive" and proceede Maybe you need to start the ueyesetup as sudo.
+3. Scroll to Section "Using the TAR archive" and proceede the steps.
+   You probably need to start the ueyesetup as sudo.

-4.
+4. pip install pyueye

+5. Test the camera e.g. with the example script "SimpleLive_PyuEye_OpenCV.py"